getty-zig/getty.so/pages/guide/serializers.md

 {% endhighlight %}
 {% endlabel %}

 Congratulations!
 You've just written your first Getty serializer!

-That's right, `Serializer` is a fully functional (though completely useless) Getty serializer.
-In fact, why don't we try to serialize something with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value.
+It's a bit useless at the moment, but that doesn't change the fact that's it's a fully functional Getty serializer!
+In fact, why don't we try to serialize something with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value:

 {% label src/main.zig %}
 {% highlight zig %}